 After a Swords Dance, Psyblade and Close Combat become great damage sources for Iron Treads.
 Close Combat covers Dark-types like Ting Lu and Kingambit who would be immune to Psyblade.
 This combination also gets walled by Gholdengo, though, which is why Night Slash is on the set instead of something like Leaf Blade or Megahorn.

-What Pokémon counter Iron Leaves in Scarlet & Violet?
+What Pokémon counter Iron Leaves in Scarlet and Violet?

-Without Leaf Blade, Dondozo becomes a fairly reliable check to Iron Leaves.
-It will have to get several Curses up, though, before it starts doing meaningful damage in return.
+Without Leaf Blade, Dondozo becomes a fairly reliable check to Iron Leaves, though it will have to get several Curses up before it starts doing meaningful damage in return.
 Max Defense Corviknight can outlast Iron Leaves at times, but after a Swords Dance, Close Combat will be doing serious damage.

 Checking Iron Leaves offensively is also an option.
 Due to the double weakness to Bug, Iron Leaves is very weak to U-Turn spam.
 Gengar, Chien Pao, and Dragapult are also great at revenge killing Iron Leaves, although neither can switch in safely.

-Want more Pokémon Scarlet & Violet guides?
-Pro Game Guides has you covered with Best moveset for Walking Wake in Pokémon Scarlet & Violet.
+Want more Pokémon Scarlet and Violet guides?
+Pro Game Guides has you covered with Best moveset for Walking Wake in Pokémon Scarlet and Violet.